10 years as King for Mohammed VI

 The monarch traditionally gives hundreds, even thousands, of pardons to inmates each year as the country celebrates the Feast of the Throne, this year King Mohammed pardoned 24,865 prisoners, and commuted 32 death sentences.
 In selecting them, the King took into account “humanitarian considerations in allowing the prisoners back into society,” which led to the release of 517 women who are pregnant or have children and 137 minors as well as 659 inmates of different nationalities and commuted 32 death sentences to life imprisonment, the ministry said.Filed under Moroccan Royals

-Tagged Accession, Anniversary, Mohammed VI.
+Tagged Accession, Anniversary, Mohammed VI of Morocco.